-Are you thinking about taking a quilt to a longarm quilter and not quite sure what you need to do to prepare your quilt before dropping off or sending.
+Are you thinking about taking a quilt to a longarm quilter and not quite sure what you need to do to prepare your quilt before dropping it off or sending it out?
 I’ve pulled together some helpful tips to ensure a better end result with your quilt while helping to reduce the possibility of unnecessary extra work for your quilter and extra costs to you.

 - Please piece carefully.
 Longarmers cannot quilt out bubbles and pleats that have been pieced.

 - Make sure that all seams are stitched securely.
-When the quilt is loaded onto the rollers the fabric is kept taut so if the seams are not strong and accurate they will pull apart.
+When the quilt is loaded onto the rollers the fabric is kept taut.
+If the seams are not strong and accurate they will pull apart.
 (It’s a good idea to take into account the thread color you are piecing with verses using whatever is handy.
 I’ve seen purple thread used to piece white fabric and white thread to piece black fabric -it’s not pretty when seams pull apart!)

 - All seams on the quilt top and back must be pressed.